mattblovell/kodi_panel/README.rst

 calls to query Kodi state, the active load increases to 12 to 15% running on an RPi 3.

+Using an RPi Zero to drive an HDMI-attached 800x480 display, the active CPU load goes up to 25%, with an idle load in the 11% to 14% range.

 Installation
 ------------

 Kodi setup
 **********